Niche Caregiver Training: Upskilling for Specialized Care Demands

 6. Limited Interactivity

 Traditional home caregiver training methods often lack interactivity and hands-on learning experiences.
-Caregivers may benefit more from interactive training activities, such as role-playing exercises and case studies, which allow them to practice skills in a realistic context.
+Caregivers may benefit more from interactive training activities, such as role-playing exercises and case studies, which allow them to practice caregiver skills in a realistic context.

 7. Cost Considerations